CycloneDX/cyclonedx-node-yarn/README.md

 ## Installation

 Currently, there are no releases nor pre-builds.
 This means, the only way to test this tool is by building it from source:
-1. clone this repository
+1. Clone this repository and change dir into the clone
-1. install the project dependencies: run `yarn install --immutable`
+1. Install the project dependencies - run: `yarn install`
-1. create the bundle: run  `yarn build`
+1. Create the bundle - run: `yarn build`

 Then, import the bundle into your project using `yarn plugin import {pathToYourClone}/bundles/@yarnpkg/plugin-cyclonedx.js`, or reference it in environment variable [`YARN_PLUGINS`](https://yarnpkg.com/advanced/plugin-tutorial#dynamically-loading-plugins-using-the-yarn_plugins-environment-variable) — like so: